Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Properties

-- Input Type: Choose the type of input, which can be single select (radio buttons or dropdown) or multi-select (checkboxes).
+- Input type: Choose the type of input, which can be single select (radio buttons or dropdown) or multi-select (checkboxes).
 - Label: Specify the label for the select input.
 - Items: Configure the items or options available for selection.
-- Field Name: Define the field name for the select input.
+- Field name: Define the field name for the select input.
 - Mandatory: Indicates whether selection is required for single select inputs (radio buttons and dropdowns).
-- Help Text: Provide optional help text for the select input.
+- Help text: Provide optional help text for the select input.

 ### Validation
 - This select widget must be placed within a Form widget to be effective.